CadeTormanen/hp-capstone-2025-docker/readme.txt

 	1. Clone this repository to your computer (if you haven't already)
 	2. Remove the readme files from the db, frontend-src, backend-src
 	3. Clone the frontend and backend code into frontend-src and backend-src, respectively.
-	4. Ensure you are not running any web servers on port 80 on your local computer (since the frontend Docker container will need it)
+	4. Ensure you are not running any web servers on port 80 on your local computer (since the frontend Docker container will need port 80)
 	5. Execute run.sh
+	6. see the "Other Info" section for details on DNS

-	*you will likely need sudo priviledges
+	*you will likely need sudo privileges

 DOCKER INFO: